zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 用机器学习来分析搜索**在S3中的敏感数据**，such as personally identifiable information(PII)

 S3 => Macie => CloudWatch Events EventBridge => SNS, Lambda

+> 例题
+>
+> A company has an application that provides marketing services to stores.
+The services are based on previous purchases by store customers.
+The stores upload transaction data to the company through SFTP, and the data is processed and analyzed to generate new marketing offers.
+Some of the files can exceed 200 GB in size.
+> Recently, the company discovered that some of the stores have uploaded files that contain personally identifiable information (PII) that should not have been included.
+The company wants administrators to be alerted if PII is shared again.
+The company also wants to automate remediation.
+> What should a solutions architect do to meet these requirements with the LEAST development effort?
+>
+> - A. Use an Amazon S3 bucket as a secure transfer point.
+Use Amazon Inspector to scan the objects in the bucket.
+If objects contain PII, trigger an S3 Lifecycle policy to remove the objects that contain PII.
+> - B. Use an Amazon S3 bucket as a secure transfer point.
+Use Amazon Macie to scan the objects in the bucket.
+If objects contain PII, use Amazon Simple Notification Service (Amazon SNS) to trigger a notification to the administrators to remove the objects that contain PII.
+> - C. Implement custom scanning algorithms in an AWS Lambda function.
+Trigger the function when objects are loaded into the bucket.
+If objects contain PII, use Amazon Simple Notification Service (Amazon SNS) to trigger a notification to the administrators to remove the objects that contain PII.
+> - D. Implement custom scanning algorithms in an AWS Lambda function.
+Trigger the function when objects are loaded into the bucket.
+If objects contain PII, use Amazon Simple Email Service (Amazon SES) to trigger a notification to the administrators and trigger an S3 Lifecycle policy to remove the meats that contain PII.

 ## 285 VPC Overview 20220726